ysocode/berry/README.md

 ```

 Notes:

-- `RouteContextFactory::createFromRequest(ServerRequest $request)` validates attributes and throws a `RuntimeException` if the expected attributes are missing or invalid.-
+- `RouteContextFactory::createFromRequest(ServerRequest)` validates attributes and throws a `RuntimeException` if the expected
+attributes are missing or invalid.
 - If you only need route parameters, they are available as request attributes (injected by `RouteParametersMiddleware`).

 ### Customizing Error Handlers (via Container)